Updated May 2025

 • Rewrite a draft to change word count.

-• Classify content.
+• Classify or summarize content.

 • Transform large data set.